Meow-nah-ngo/Meow-nah-ngo/README.md

 Developer and Designer
 ----------------------

-Hello, I’m Thitaree Lamsan “Kwan” , a high school student passionate about software, AI, and backend development, with a focus on personalized learning and technology that benefits society.
+Hello, I’m Thitaree Lumsan “Kwan” , a high school student passionate about software, AI, and backend development, with a focus on personalized learning and technology that benefits society.
 I’ve gained hands-on experience through projects like an Adaptive Learning Chatbot and a smart collar for pets, and I’m excited to pursue Computer Engineering to further contribute to tech innovation.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [thitaree1811@gmail.com](mailto:thitaree1811@gmail.com)